bookofproofs/bookofproofs.github.io/_sources/history/20th-century/samoilenko.md

 * As well as having a reputation as an outstanding researcher, Samoilenko is renowned as a fine teacher.
 * Another aspect of Samoilenko's contributions is his editorial work for many different journals.
 * Samoilenko has received widespread recognition for his outstanding achievements.
-* Anatoly Mykhailovych Samoilenko was married to Lypa Hryhorivna; they had a son Anatolii who is a geneticist with a doctorate from Göttingen University.

 Born 2 January 1938, Potiivka, Radomyshl, Zhytomyr oblast, Ukraine.
 Died 4 December 2020, Kyiv, Ukraine.